KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 ## Overview

 This extension defines a schema to use [Draco geometry compression (non-normative)](https://github.com/google/draco) libraries in glTF format.
 This allows glTF to support streaming compressed geometry data instead of the raw data.
-This extension specification is based on [Draco bitestream version 2.2 (normative)](https://google.github.io/draco/spec/).
+This extension specification is based on [Draco bitstream version 2.2 (the entirety of this specification is normative and included in Scope)](https://google.github.io/draco/spec/).

 The [conformance](#conformance) section specifies what an implementation must do when encountering this extension, and how the extension interacts with the attributes defined in the base specification.